 SuperStar Aquarius accidents and incidents

-CruiseMapper's SuperStar Aquarius cruise ship accidents, incidents and law news reports relate to a 2150-passenger vessel owned by Star Cruises.
+CruiseMapper's SuperStar Aquarius cruise ship accidents, incidents and law news reports relate to a 2150-passenger vessel owned by Genting Cruise Lines (Star Cruises).
 Our SuperStar Aquarius accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 - ship collision - 2003 (with MS Veendam)

 - sea pollution - 2003 (North Pacific Ocean)

 - Norovirus (passengers/crew) - 2004 (54 / 2), 2006 (77 / 7), 2010 (3 crew with chickenpox)

 Previously, the vessel was operated under the names Windward (1993-1998 by Kloster Cruise Line), Norwegian Wind (1998-2004 by NCL Norwegian Cruise Line) and SuperStar Aquarius (since 2004 by Star Cruises).

 (overboard) On September 19, 2010, a 51-year-old male passenger jumped overboard from Deck 13, committing suicide.
 The incident occurred while the ship was returning back to homeport Hong Kong China from a 2-day mini cruise.

 Reportedly, the man (of Chinese origin) was a gambler and jumped after losing ~USD 650,000 playing baccarat (card game) at the ship's Casino for nearly 12 hours.